 On the micro budget level however, there isn’t enough money up-front to pay these folks what they were formally worth.
 So there are a few options.
 Hire less people.
 Hire non-union folks.
 And offer to pay Teamsters deferred pay with the added bonus of copy and credit.
-(I’m adding some humor here – but can you imagine Paramount trying to offer a Teamster deferred pay?)
+(I’m adding some humor here – but can you imagine trying to offer a Teamster deferred pay?)

+Well just look at the music industry.
+Recording studios and record companies took a nose dive.
+But that hasn’t stopped people from making music or making money making music.
 Instead of asking some idiot in a suit for permission to make music, musicians can now find their audiences, build a following and sell their music… Without a middle man – globally.
-That’s pretty amazing.

 Do good work and people will notice.
 Do bad work, and well, you still have the opportunity to find the 20 people in the world who think you’re brilliant.
 And in terms of pay structure – I made a joke earlier about deferred pay.
 But I am not totally opposed to some well structured back end deals.